 - We’re also signatories of Equal by 30, PWC TechSheCan, Social Mobility Pledge, STEM Code and Valuable 500.

 At the outset, it is important to recognise that real inclusion and true diversity is about valuing difference in every sense.
 It is about people of different backgrounds, abilities, religion, sexual orientation, ethnicity and gender.
 But it is also about different ways of thinking, communicating and working.
 It is the multiplicity of differences – at all levels – that has been proved to make organisations more successful.
 SSE fully understands it must nurture all of these differences, but at the start of this strategy it was agreed to tackle the challenge of gender diversity first.

 What is the scale of the challenge?

 SSE is an energy utility company operating solely in the energy markets in Great Britain and Ireland.
 Electricity networks and power stations are full of engineers and technicians: vocations that have traditionally been dominated by men.
 That has made SSE a company with a higher proportion of men compared to women in its workforce.
 There are functions, of course, where women are in the majority – for example in customer service or in human resources.

 SSE Gender Statistics 2016/17

-SSE has published the full details of its UK gender pay gap for two years in a row (see SSE’s UK Gender Pay Gap Report 2018) and it is clear that women are under-represented at the more senior levels of the company.
-This experience chimes with similar companies in the UK economy.
+SSE has published the full details of its UK gender pay gap for four years in a row (see SSE’s UK Gender Pay Gap Report 2019) and it is clear that women are under-represented at the more senior levels of the company.
 SSE is determined to do all it can to close the gap, and become a more successful company in doing so.